 What, then, is “Socialism”?

 Although it sprang originally from observations about the economic ills created by industrialization, and evolved through various theories about the natural evolution of human civilization, Socialism, as a political philosophy, transcends those origins.
-Whatever it may have begun as, what it has become is not strictly a theory of economics or of “social progress” but a more general theory about the relationship between individuals and society.
+Just as we don’t expect that the term “liberal” necessarily means exactly the same now as it meant to the American Founders, or that the “conservatism” of today’s self-described conservatives is identical to the “conservatism” extant during the waning days of the Cold War, so we cannot judge what we mean by modern “Socialism” strictly by reference to the standards and terms defined by its 19th century theorists.
+Whatever it may have begun as, what Socialism has become is not strictly a theory of economics or of “social progress” but a more general theory about the relationship between individuals and society.
 The question of what Socialism is hinges not on the ways in which various Socialist theorists say Society should be re-made but on why they contend that such re-making is either necessary or justified.

 At root, Socialism begins with the presumption that there is a communal entity, a “Social” gestalt or, more colloquially, “Society”, which embodies and represents the collective aspirations and welfare of the mass of people.
 That is, it begins with the presumption that “Society” is a communal agent, an integrated organism separate and distinct from the individual people it represents, in the same way that the human body is separate and distinct from the individual cells which form its structure.